-Larson maximizes the F-350s’ capabilities by installing camper shells — used for staff and artist housing — while towing travel trailers.
+Larson maximizes the F-350s’ capabilities by installing camper shells for staff and artist housing while towing travel trailers.

 The low miles driven allow Larson to hold vehicles for many years.
 “We try to cycle them through,” he said.
 “But with the current financial climate, that hasn’t been possible for a couple of years.”
 When repair bills reach a threshold, most trucks are retired to the circus’ permanent facility in upstate New York, where they can still perform local errands.

 When it comes time to add to the fleet, the circus’ purchasing and procurement department handles the acquisition.
 When Larson procures a truck on his own, he looks for “slightly used” units.
 None of the F-350s are more than 10 years old.
-The newest pickups were added thanks to grants from the City of New York — with one stipulation.
+Thanks to grants from the City of New York, the newest pickups were added with one stipulation.
 “For the first five years, those trucks were not permitted to leave the city limits,” Larson explained.
 “We could use them in our borough tours, but then we had to store them.”

 The tractors are parked for the vast majority of that time.
 Inactivity can lead to some peculiar maintenance issues, such as metallic brake pads that corrode and lock to the brake hub.
 Most maintenance — including brake and bearing repair, as well as tire replacement, oil changes, and tune-ups — can be performed by the crew on the road.